-If the decedent's assets are all non-probate, meaning that he or she has a fully-funded revocable trust (commonly referred to as a "living trust"), or assets that are held as joint with the right of survivorship or have a beneficiary designated, no South Carolina probate administration is required.
+If all of the decedent's assets are all non-probate, meaning that he or she has a fully-funded revocable trust (commonly referred to as a "living trust"); assets that are held as joint with the right of survivorship; or assets that have a beneficiary designated, then no South Carolina probate administration is required.

 If probate administration is required, it can occur with a Will (the legal term is testate) or without a Will (the legal term is intestate).
 If the decedent died testate (meaning he or she signed a valid Will), the executor designated in the Will may request that the Will be admitted for probate and that he or she be appointed as the Personal Representative (Executor) of the estate.
 For there to be a legal executor of the estate, the court must issue an order for the probate process to commence.
 If the decedent died intestate (meaning he or she died without a valid Will), the process is not remarkably different, a family member or other interested party will petition the court to be appointed as Personal Representative of the decedent's estate and the estate will pass in accordance with what South Carolina law provides (the laws of intestacy) instead of in accordance with the decedent's wishes.

 Probate court has exclusive original jurisdiction over all matters pertaining to Estates of decedents (probate); protection of minors and incapacitated adults; Trusts; issuance of marriage licenses, involuntary commitment for mental illness, alcoholism, drug addiction, and active pulmonary tuberculosis; and wrongful death and survival action settlements.

 probate process, the party that wishes to be named the executor of the

 estate can either retain a South Carolina probate lawyer or call the probate court in the county where the decadent resided and make an

 appointment with the clerk of the probate court.
 You will need to